AA/PPS 02.02.10 - Credit by Examination

 This PPS has been approved by the following individuals in their official capacities and represents Texas State Academic Affairs policy and procedure from the date of this document until superseded.

-Director, Testing, Research Support and Evaluation Center; senior reviewer of this PPS
+Director, Testing, Evaluation and Measurement Center; senior reviewer of this PPS

 Assistant Vice President for Academic Services